 Right Care can help you get help for behavioral (mental) health problems and substance (drug/alcohol) abuse.
-You can go to a mental health provider without a referral from your Primary Care Provider (PCP).
-The provider you pick must be a provider with Right Care's Health Plan's Behavioral Health network.
-Call the Behavioral Health Case Management phone number on your Right Care ID card for help.
-The phone number is 1-855-395-9652.
+You can go to a behavioral health provider without a referral from your Primary Care Provider (PCP).
+The provider you pick must be a Right Care provider.
+If you have difficult to manage behavioral health needs a Behavioral Health Case Manager will reach out to you to help you with your doctor's appointments, transportation, questions about services, medication questions, and other things.
+Or, you call the Behavioral Health Case Management phone number on your Right Care ID card for help M-F, 8a-5p.
+The phone number is 1-855-395-9652